Echota Cherokee Tribe of Alabama

 The Echota Cherokee Tribe of Alabama is a state-recognized tribe in Alabama and Cherokee heritage group.
 It is based in northern Alabama and gained state-recognition under the Davis-Strong Act in 1984.
+The tribe is headquartered in Falkville, Alabama, in Morgan County, and owns land in St. Clair and Cullman counties.
+It has participated in Indian education programs that bring Cherokee language, history, and culture into Alabama schools.
+The federally recognized Cherokee Nation and Eastern Band of Cherokee Indians oppose federal recognition of the tribe.